Twenty-First Century Fox Stock Analysis, Valuation (NASDAQ:FOXA)

 - The TTM operating margin was good at 19.2% for Twenty-First Century Fox.

 - LTM Net margins were good at 13.5% for Twenty-First Century Fox.

 - Twenty-First Century Fox generates a high return on invested capital of 10.3%.

 - Return On Equity (ROE) which is a measure of the company's profitability, looks great for Twenty-First Century Fox at 23%.

 - Sales declined by -3.1% annually over the last 5 years.

-- With a debt/equity ratio of 1.01, Twenty-First Century Fox is highly leveraged in comparison to Consumer Discretionary peers.
+- Twenty-First Century Fox has a debt/equity ratio of 1.01, which is worse than the average in the Consumer Discretionary sector.

-- FOXA stock is trading at a PS multiple of 2.3, which is a negative when compared to the Movie-TV Production-Distribution industry average multiple of 1.6.
+- The company is trading at a price to sales multiple of 2.4, which is higher in comparison to the Movie-TV Production-Distribution industry average of 1.6, making FOXA stock expensive.

 - Twenty-First Century Fox has a negative FCF (Free Cash Flow) margin of -5%.